1. SOCIAL DISTANCING & FEWER SURFACES TO CLEAN

 Today’s new safety standards and protocols regarding worker safety in warehouses and factories mean organizations need to reevaluate how they operate their facilities.
 A Modula Vertical Lift Module (VLM) allows a worker to stand at the machine and retrieve all the parts needed without walking around the warehouse floor and passing other workers.
 The minimum width of the VLM’s bay is more than five feet, making it easy to adhere to six-foot minimum distances between workers, even when several Modula units are installed next to each other.

 Because the operator picks directly from the VLM’s bay, few people touch the materials and the machine.
 All of the inventory is condensed in a small footprint, and carts and forklifts aren’t required.
 Therefore, the number of high-touch surfaces to clean and disinfect is largely reduced.

-Left: Overlapping work areas create an infection risk.
-Right: Operators of vertical lift modules maintain their own safe work areas
+Left: Overlapping work areas create risk of infection.
+Right: Operators of vertical lift modules maintain safe work areas

 2. SUSTAIN EFFICIENCY & PRODUCTIVITY WITH FEWER PERSONNEL